Is the U.S. Embassy in Kabul the next Benghazi?

 A U.S. contractor who survived the blast posted a photo of the scene on Reddit the next day and announced that he was quitting his job: “My entire room imploded around me in a surreal blur of glass and brick.
 If I had been standing instead of laying in bed, I wouldn’t be typing this," he wrote.

 POGO sources on the scene have described half of Camp Sullivan as “uninhabitable,” and it’s not clear at this time where the U.S. embassy guards and other personnel are being housed.

 Hours before the attack at Camp Sullivan, another suicide bomber blew himself up at a police checkpoint in Kabul.
 And on Friday, three people including a child were killed and at least 15 others injured when a suicide car bombing targeted a Kabul restaurant popular with Afghan officials and foreign diplomats.

-That’s the question POGO has been asking officials for years at the State Department, Congress, and the Pentagon.
+That’s the question POGO has been asking officials at the State Department, Congress, and the Pentagon for years.
 Guards defending the facility have long feared that their daily armored convoys to and from the embassy make them sitting ducks for Taliban attacks.

 In September 2013, Americans serving at the embassy allowed POGO to identify them by name to call attention to what they described as serious gaps in security at the compound.
 Zagorin also obtained a series of previously unpublished internal documents generated by Aegis Defense Services, the contractor responsible for protecting the embassy, that buttress those claims by illustrating guard shortages, especially in key slots.